KU marks stadium construction milestone

 Kansas Athletics held a topping-out ceremony for its stadium renovation project on Thursday afternoon, marking a significant milestone as it continues on track toward the August 2025 deadline for the project’s first phase.

-The last of 6,500 total pieces of steel required for phase one, which deals chiefly with the north and west portions of the venue, assumed its permanent place near the southwestern corner of the new-look David Booth Kansas Memorial Stadium.
+The last of about 6,500 total pieces of steel required for phase one, which deals chiefly with the north and west portions of the venue, assumed its permanent place near the southwestern corner of the new-look David Booth Kansas Memorial Stadium.

 The placement of the final steel beam marks the approximate halfway point between what Jason Brown of Turner Construction called 4,000 hours of work in the last 10 months and 3,000 more in the next 10.